furansa/tdd-dojo/README.md

 ### Execute

-Once built, it's possible to find the binaries inside the `build/bin` directory, and run it from there:
+Once built, it's possible to find the binaries for the test suites inside the `build/bin` directory, and run it from there:

 ```console
 $ cd build/bin